Increase Your Throw Power With The Most Effective Quarterback Stretches

 Most of the people in the quarterback community don’t utilize these essential exercises to increase their throwing power or arm strength.
 These are simple quarterback throwing exercises (basic stretches for football) to help in achieving a more range of motion within the shoulder.
 These techniques are great quarterback strength training for the upper body.
 You can also do these QB workouts at home!

 Many people reach out to me and inquire about the different types of pain they experience in their shoulders, back, and elbows.
 I always tell them that just by doing some consistent throwing motion exercises and using a medicine ball, they’ll be able to get rid of their pain in no time and prevent any such pain from occurring in the future.

 Strength Training To Prevent Injury

 Exercises like these done at home, such as bicep curls and triceps dips, are also great ways to build strength.
-In any quarterback weight training regimen, it is important to focus on shoulder stability which will help quarterbacks have more power in their throws to propel longer passes on the field.
+In any quarterback weight training regimen, it is important to focus on shoulder stability in addition to understanding the rotator cuff, which will help quarterbacks have more power in their throws to propel longer passes on the field.